-Academic Department: Public Safety Sciences Program of Study: Administration of Justice
+Academic Department: Public Safety Sciences Program of Study: Administration of Justice Field of Interest: Behavioral Science and Human Services

 Description: The Certificate of Completion (CCL) in Fingerprint Identification and Photography is designed to prepare students for entry level positions in the field of fingerprint classification and identification.
 It is one pathway to the Associate in Applied Science (AAS) in Forensic Science.